SteganosaurusRex/SteganosaurusRex.github.io/README.md

 # Steganography Online
-Since I wanted to look into steganography for some time, this is a small project dedicated to steganography.

-It provides functionality to **encode** a message in an image and to **decode** the message from the image.

-Head over to [the github page](http://stylesuxx.github.io/steganography/) and check out the online decoder and encoder.
+Head over to [the github page](http://steganosaurusrex.github.io) and check out the online decoder and encoder.

 ## About Steganography